 What is Gender Medicine?

-Gender medicine is an emerging branch of human medicine that deals with the biological differences between the sexes and the influence of sex and gender on health, disease, research, treatment and prevention.
-Both the biological sex and the socio-cultural aspects of gender are of importance.
-For centuries, the female body was regarded in medicine as a smaller version of the male body - the male body was considered the norm in human medicine.
-The research results obtained largely on the basis of the male body were transferred to women, whereby the female-specific symptoms of diseases and the different effects of drugs on the female body were ignored.
-Some diseases were also assigned to a specific gender: for example, heart attacks were seen as a male disease and osteoporosis as a female disease.
-Many of these ideas still persist today and have far-reaching medical and economic consequences: Diseases are not always diagnosed correctly and therapies are not geared towards the gender-specific needs of patients.
+For centuries, the female body was viewed in medicine as a smaller version of the male body—the male body was considered the norm in human medicine.
+Research findings, largely based on the male body, were applied to women, while symptoms of diseases specific to women and the different effects of medications on the female body were overlooked.
+Furthermore, certain diseases were assigned to a specific gender: for example, heart attacks were considered a “men’s disease” and osteoporosis a “women’s disease.”
+Many of these notions persist to this day and have far-reaching medical and economic consequences: diseases are not always diagnosed correctly, and treatments are not tailored to the gender-specific needs of patients.
 This affects not only women but also men.
-While heart attacks in women, for example, are under-recognized and often treated late, this also happens with men who suffer from osteoporosis.
-The gender-specific differences between the two diseases mentioned are well known today.
-In many specialist areas, however, the effects of gender on the course of the disease and treatment have not yet been sufficiently researched.
-This is where gender medicine research comes in.
-It aims to shed light on the blind spots in human medicine with regard to gender and thus improve healthcare for all genders.
-Informative short videos and interviews explaining gender medicine can be found in the following link.
+While heart attacks in women, for example, are underdiagnosed and often treated too late, the same is true for men suffering from osteoporosis.

 Gender medicine research